 Now the wars against the French are finally at an end, and still he does not come.

 So it is time to lay aside any lingering hopes I have secretly cherished in that regard.
 My fires are at last tolerably quenched, and I have reconciled myself to the prudence of never fanning the remaining embers ablaze again.
 Instead, I have determined to instill the warm essence of my recollections into a novel about youthful errors, mature love, and second chances – to write the story I would have preferred for myself, one which embodies all the early promise of the genuine article but a more felicitous conclusion than providence has seen fit to authorize.

 I will call my captain Frederick Wentworth, and his lady will be Anne Elliot… (read the rest of chapter 1 here, at Austen Variations)

 *sigh* So poignantly sad, don’t you think?
 But don’t worry.
 I have something extra special cooked up for the ending – a little surprise for you… and for Jane!

-I just received this unsolicited comment about the book from someone I’ve never met.
-It made my day and was too good not to share!
+I wanted to share these two unsolicited comments about the book from people I’ve never met.
+It makes my day when I receive encouraging notes like this, and they’re too good not to share!